 For decades, eggs have been thought of as unhealthy because they are high in cholesterol and saturated fat.

 One whole egg contains 6 grams of fat that include 2 grams of saturated fat.
-And yes – eggs contain 212 grams of cholesterol that is considered quite high.
+And yes – eggs contain 186 mg of cholesterol that is considered quite high.

 The truth is that cholesterol found in whole, natural foods does not necessarily increase blood levels of cholesterol because the liver actually produces cholesterol.